Tarek Al-Wazir

-Tarek Mohammed Al-Wazir (طارق محمد الوزير; born 3 January 1971) is a German politician of Alliance '90/The Greens who served as deputy to the Hessian Minister-President, and Hessian Minister of Economics, Energy, Transport and Regional Development from 2014 to 2024.
-He is a member of the Landtag of Hesse and was co-chair of the Hessian Green Party.
+Tarek Mohammed Al-Wazir (طارق محمد الوزير; born 3 January 1971) is a German politician of Alliance '90/The Greens who has been serving as a member of the Bundestag since the 2025 elections, representing the Offenbach electoral district.

+Prior to entering national politics, Al-Wazir served as deputy to the Hessian Minister-President, and Hessian Minister of Economics, Energy, Transport and Regional Development from 2014 to 2024.
+He was a member of the Landtag of Hesse and as co-chair of the Hesse's Green Party.

 Early life and education

 Al-Wazir was born in Offenbach am Main, Hesse, the son of an upper-class Yemeni father and a teacher.
 He holds dual citizenship of Yemen and Germany.
 His parents divorced while he was a child, and he spent several years of his youth in the Yemeni capital (Sana'a) with his father, an experience he later described as very influential in his personal development.

 After his Abitur in 1991, Al-Wazir studied political science in Frankfurt, where he earned a degree.

 Personal life

 Al-Wazir is married to a Yemeni woman, with whom he has two sons.
 They also split time between Germany and Yemen.

 Al-Wazir's surname has been an aptronym since he assumed ministerial office in 2014, as الوزير "al-wazīr" is Arabic for "the government minister."